Santa Fe, New Mexico: Politics

 Adelina Otero-Warren, a leading suffragist in New Mexico, became one of the state's first female government officials when she served as superintendent of Santa Fe public schools from 1917 to 1929.
 In 1922, she also became the first Hispanic woman to run for the U.S. Congress, as the Republican nominee to represent New Mexico's at-large district.
 In 2022, Otero-Warren was one of five women chosen for the American Women Quarters Program, which honors women who have made notable contributions to the country.

 Santa Fe has long been one of the strongest Democratic bastions in the state of New Mexico.
-In 2024, Kamala Harris earned 78.1% of the city's vote, while the Republican candidate Donald Trump received 19.5%, making Santa Fe the strongest Democratic city in New Mexico.
+In 2024, Kamala Harris earned 78.1% of the city's vote, while the Republican candidate Donald Trump received 19.5%.